 Growing your mailing list

-Building an email list is one of the major ongoing tasks of an email marketer.
+Building an email list is one of the most important ongoing tasks for an email marketer.

-You want to attract a large and engaged audience so you can communicate directly with them in their inboxes.
+You need to attract a big and active audience so you can connect with them directly through their inbox.

-There are several ways to create a mailing list.
-Let's now explore the main tactics and tools you can use to acquire a high-quality list.
+There are many ways to create an email list.
+Let’s take a look at the main strategies and tools you can use to build a high-quality list.

-If you want to dive deeper, consider reading our complete guide on how to build an email list from scratch.
+If you want to learn more, check out our full guide on how to build an email list from scratch.

 lead magnets